GIPSIES have moved onto Newport’s vacant Megabowl site.

-The firm says they have asked the group, who appear to have barricaded themselves into the site with rubble and road signs, to move on every day since they moved in and have also requested help from Gwent Police.
+The firm says they have asked the group, who appear to have barricaded themselves into the site with rubble and road signs, to move on every day since they moved in and have also requested help

 A spokeswoman for Johnsey Estates claimed the men, women and children living there had been using the surrounding area as a toilet and the council’s environmental health team had been informed.

 She added the firm was in the process of obtaining a court order to get the group removed from the site, next to the Peugeot car dealership.

 The derelict bowling alley has been empty since 2005 and several schemes to bring it back into use have so far failed to get off the ground.

 Earlier plans by the developer aiming to turn it into a supermarket were ditched last year in favour of creating a retail centre called Mega Centre, expected to bring around 400 jobs, but it has

 yet to get started.